mitsuhiko/minijinja/examples/README.md

 * [render-value](render-value): Demonstrates how `Value` can be passed as `Serialize` as context.
 * [source](source): Demonstrates how to load templates from disk with the `source` feature.
 * [stack-ref](stack-ref): Shows how the `minijinja-stack-ref` crate can be used to reference stack values.
+* [template-module](template-module): Demonstrates what can be done with template module objects.
 * [wasm-yew](wasm-yew): Shows how to use MiniJinja with WASM in the browser.

 ## Third-party Examples